inem/hamdown/README.md

 ## (Self-)Criticism

-Some might say that Hamdown goes against the idea of content and representation rules separation.
+Someone might say that Hamdown goes against the idea of content and representation rules separation.
 It does.

 Although the hypothesis is that this approach would be extremely useful for quick experiments and non-pretentious personal websites.